zorbzers/sa-rottentomatoes/README.md

 - Stemming
 - Lemmatization

 The best models, however, do not use all methods in unison.
-Through empirical testing optimal combinations of preprocessing methods where identified (see full report for more).
+Through empirical testing optimal combinations of preprocessing methods where identified (see the [full report](submission_report.pdf) and [this section](#analysis-and-optimisations) for more).

 #### Feature Selection
 Three methods are fully implemented: